 · Tethered Balloon Ride : RM50 · Cold Inflation : RM5

 Are cameras allowed?

 Cameras are certainly allowed during the event.
-However, the use of drone or helical will require license and approval from DCA (Department of Civil Aviation Malaysia).
+However, the use of drone or helical will require license and approval from the Department of Civil Aviation Malaysia (DCA).
 The organisers will not be responsible for any arising issues related to these equipment.
 The organisers will also not be responsible for any stolen or missing belongings.